 - If a customer’s home or property is damaged, GL could cover the cost to repair or replace it.

-- Are required to have general liability insurance before entering into a contract.
+- Are required to have general liability insurance for electrical contractors before entering into a contract.

 Typical General Liability Coverage for Contractors: